 ii.
 “The isles referred to are the coastland and islands of the Mediterranean.
 Though the judgment on the enemies will occur in Israel, the catastrophe will extend far out to the ends of the earth to accomplish the purpose of God.”
 (Feinberg)

 c.
-So I will make My holy name known in the midst of My people Israel: God would use this remarkable victory over Gog and his allies, this miraculous defense of Israel, to bring His people to restored relationship and holiness.
-The result that I will not let them profane My holy name anymore means that though Israel was gathered to the land and lived in relative safety and prosperity, true relationship with Yahweh had not yet been restored.
+So I will make My holy name known in the midst of My people Israel: God would use this remarkable victory over Gog and his allies, this miraculous defense of Israel, to bring His people to a restored relationship and to holiness.
+The result that I will not let them profane My holy name anymore means that though Israel was gathered to the land and lived in relative safety and prosperity, a true relationship with Yahweh had not yet been restored.
 It would be after this battle.

 i.
 My holy name: “The Gog debacle will demonstrate once and for all the holiness of Yahweh, not as a theological abstraction but in action, as he stands to defend his people against the universal conspiracy of evil.”
 (Block)

 d.
-Then the nations shall know that I am the LORD: Through this God would reveal Himself not only to Israel, but also to all of the watching world.
+Then the nations shall know that I am the LORD: Through this, God would reveal Himself not only to Israel but also to all of the watching world.
 God would glorify Himself through His defense of Israel and defeat of Gog.

 e.
 Surely it is coming, and it shall be done: God solemnly affirmed Ezekiel’s prophecy.
 The great victory over Gog would fulfill what God had spoken before (as also in Ezekiel 38:17).

 B. Gog in defeat.